All Episodes

 He's not talking about that.

-He's talking about oil, wine, jobs.
+He's talking about oil, wine, jobs, producing things.

 Make jobs.

-Not jobs, bills, but actual jobs.
+Not jobs bills, but actual jobs.

-And then of course, we go to Chris Christie.
+And then, of course, we go to Chris Christie.

-And this is from a blog.
+And this is from a blog of Dan Serucci, blog spot.

-New Jersey Governor Chris Christie, uh, this is yesterday, signed a sweeping executive order directing a comprehensive review of all state authorities, boards, and commissions, taking immediate action to reform abusive fiscal practices at those authorities' boards and commissions by strictly limiting the hiring of lobbyists,
+New Jersey Governor Chris Christie, this is yesterday, signed a sweeping executive order directing a comprehensive review of all state authorities, boards, and commissions, taking immediate action to reform abusive fiscal practices at those authorities, boards, and commissions by strictly limiting the hiring of lobbyists, eliminating golden parachutes to departing executives and employees, and capping travel expenses at $250.

-Executive Order 15 also institutes a wide review of all state authorities, requires recommendation by May 15th on whether each such authority board or commission should continue to cease or exist.
+Executive Order 15 also institutes a wide review of all state authorities, requires recommendation by May 15th on whether each such authority, board, or commission should continue to cease or exist.

 In the case of those that continue, the review would further determine whether positions at such entities should be compensated in any way or operate on a strictly volunteer basis.